-The panda center closest to the city of Chengdu is a very crowded place to visit, since loads of buses bring tourists from all over the World to this site daily.
+The panda center closest to the city of Chengdu is a very crowded place to visit since loads of buses bring tourists from all over the World to this site daily.
 Although it is still a research center, it has more of a zoo appeal.
-We wanted something different, so we opted to see the pandas from a volunteer prospective.
+We wanted something different, so we opted to see the pandas from a volunteer perspective.

-The program offered by Viator involves spending a day at the Dujiangyan Panda Center, approximately 2 hours outside of Chengdu.
-The program would give us a chance to get up close and personal with the pandas by cleaning their pens, hand feeding them, preparing their food and assisting the workers of the center with daily tasks.
+We did a full-day volunteer program that involved spending a day at the Dujiangyan Panda Center, approximately 2 hours outside of Chengdu.
+The program would give us a chance to get up close and personal with the pandas by cleaning their pens, hand-feeding them, preparing their food and assisting the workers of the center with daily tasks.

 Dujiangyan Research Center